kachurovskiy/nanoels/h5/README.md

 Move the enabled joystick Y axis to permanently change the configured pitch like holding `+` or `-`.
 This also works outside `JOY` while the controller is `OFF`, and while compatible modes are `ON` such as `GEAR`, `XGEAR`, `TURN`, `FACE`, `CUT`, `CONE`, `ASYNC`, and `Y`.
 Joystick Y does not adjust pitch in `GCODE` or while `THREAD` or `ELLIPSE` operations are running.
 Larger Y deflection changes pitch faster.

 When `JOY` is off, moving the enabled Z or X joystick input jogs the carriage or cross-slide normally.
 Press and hold the joystick button while Z or X is deflected to rapid-traverse in that direction.
-The joystick button is rapid-only; it does not toggle `ON` / `OFF`.
+If `Button toggles ON/OFF` is enabled, a short button click while Z and X are neutral toggles `ON` / `OFF`; longer presses or clicks made while Z/X are deflected do not toggle.

 For manual multi-pass threading, the first feed engagement establishes the thread phase.
 Later passes stay in that thread: after you retract, return the carriage, and engage feed again, the controller shows `Sync` and waits for the matching spindle phase before moving the carriage.
 The operator does not need to track spindle angle.